Multivariate second order Poincar\'e inequalities for Poisson functionals: Smoothing and the multivariate Stein equation

 which yields together with a short computation

 From the above formulas for the derivatives of $f_{t,h,\Sigma}$ one can deduce that

 and

-These sup norm bounds on the derivatives of $f_{t,h,\Sigma}$ go hand-in-hand with the following more useful second moment bounds.
-They are the key to the proofs of our main results, as they will be used to bound the right-hand sides of the smoothing inequalities in Lemma \ref{lem:SmoothingStandard} and Lemma \ref{lem:Smoothing}.
+Sup norm bounds on the derivatives of $f_{t,h,\Sigma}$ go hand-in-hand with the following more useful second moment bound.
+It is a key to controlling the right-hand side of the smoothing inequality in Lemma \ref{lem:SmoothingStandard}, an essential part of the proof of Theorem \ref{thm:Generaldconvex}.

 \begin{prop} Let $Y$ be an $m$-dimensional random vector, let $\Sigma\in\R^{m\times m}$ be positive definite, and define